 Place the vegetables and limes (flesh-side down) on the grill.
 Grill the corn, using tongs to rotate the ears occasionally so they cook evenly, until lightly charred in spots, 7 to 9 minutes.
 Grill the tomatoes, scallions, jalapenos and limes, rotating as needed, until deeply charred, 4 to 6 minutes.
 Return the vegetables and limes to the baking sheet when done cooking.
 Transfer the cooked chorizo to a cutting board.
-When cool enough to handle, halve the tomatoes, cut the corn off the cobs and thinly slice the scallions and jalapenos (seed the jalapeno, if desired).
+When cool enough to handle, halve the tomatoes, cut the kernels off the cobs and thinly slice the scallions and jalapenos (seed the jalapeno, if desired).
 Put the cut vegetables, the juice of 2 of the lime halves and the cilantro in a large bowl; stir to combine, and season with salt and pepper.
 Cut the remaining 2 grilled lime halves into wedges; set aside.

 Meanwhile, whisk together the eggs, cream and 1/2 teaspoon each salt and pepper in a medium bowl.
-Place a large cast-iron pan on 1 side of the grill, and pour in the remaining oil (it might seem like a lot, but you do not want the eggs to stick).
+Place a large cast-iron skillet on 1 side of the grill, and pour in the remaining oil (it might seem like a lot, but you do not want the eggs to stick).
 Heat the oil for 1 minute, then add the egg mixture.
 Use a heat-resistant spatula to stir the eggs until soft curds form, 6 to 8 minutes.
 Gently stir in the chorizo.

 While the eggs are cooking, grill the tortillas on the other side of the grill until lightly charred on both sides and warmed through, 1 to 2 minutes total.

-To assemble the tacos, divide the egg mixture among the warm tortillas, sprinkle each with 1 to 2 tablespoons of the Monterey Jack cheese and top each with a spoonful of the grilled salsa.
+To assemble the tacos, divide the egg mixture among the warm tortillas, sprinkle each with 1 to 2 tablespoons of the cheese and top each with a spoonful of the grilled salsa.
 Serve immediately with the grilled lime wedges and any remaining grilled salsa on the side.

 Copyright 2014 Television Food Network, G.P.
 All rights reserved.